Chapter 16:

 “But won’t it stain my clothes?”

 “It’s cold.
-Relaxing?
-It sort of… sucks the tiredness away from you.
+Relaxing… sort of?
+It also sucks the tiredness away from you.
 Also, I don’t feel itchy or anything.
 My skin feels like I washed it with those expensive soaps that my mom used to have when I was a kid—it feels clean, silky, and baby-butt smooth.”

 “You know that stuff is just for the face, right?”

 “Nope.”
-Teri grunted as he got back on his patch, giggling as the ink welcomed him once more.
+Teri grunted as he got back on his patch, giggling as the ink welcomed him.
 “But I did clean everything with it.
 I mean, it’s fine because it’s soap.
 It’s clean.”

 “What are you on about?”

-Taku looked at him.
+Taku gazed at him.
 “Being able to take a shower without having to remove your clothes is just… plain wrong, Teri.”
-Taku stifled a cry, his lips shaking.
+Taku’s lips trembled.
+He gritted his teeth.
 “It’s wrong.
 And I feel robbed.
 There’s a lot of things that can happen.
 Maybe we’ll stumble upon a hotspring.
 Maybe a river.
 A lake.
 Or the sea.
 Anything can happen.
 We could’ve made a fanservice episode based on that, Teri.
 Think about it.
-I didn’t even get the chance to peep at someone.”
+I didn’t even get the chance to peep at someone…”

 “Yeah, you’ll fuckin’ die,” Teri said.
-Yayoi came to mind, and smiled even wider at the thought.
-He found his hands resting on his belly too.
-Like his best friend.
-“Don’t do that.
-Just don’t.”
+Yayoi came to mind and he smiled wider at the thought.
+He realized that his hands were resting on his belly too, like his friend.
+“This idea may be wild… but don’t peep.
+Just don’t.
+It’s weird if you do that.”

 “Have you tried peeping, Teri?”